Slang and Mental Health Language: How Gen Z Communicates About Well-Being

 Usage: Describes emotional states and environments in intuitive terms.

-Our tracking: "Vibes" appeared in 2.3 million posts in 2025, with "vibes are off" appearing in 670,000 mental health-related contexts.
+"Vibes" saw widespread use across social media in 2025, with "vibes are off" seeing widespread use in mental health-related contexts.

 Why it works: It communicates emotional experience through metaphor rather than clinical language.
 "Vibes are off" captures the feeling that something is wrong without requiring diagnosis.

-4. "Having a Moment" — The Temporary Struggle Expression
+4. "Having a Moment" β The Temporary Struggle Expression

 Meaning: Experiencing temporary mental health difficulty or emotional challenge.